 You will tend to find a mix of quilters and garment sewers so there will be different weights of material on offer and you need to read the descriptions and ask questions to make sure the fabric will be right for your project.

-Payment is usually via PayPal so you do have some protection of your purchase doesn’t arrive but that has never happened to me personally.
+Payment is usually via PayPal so you do have some protection if your purchase doesn’t arrive but that has never happened to me personally.

-In the groups I am in you do also see online stores posting in these groups claiming they are doing a clearance and offering discount prices or wholesale prices but it isn’t always different from their regular prices.
+In the groups, I am in you do also see online stores posting claiming they are doing a clearance and offering discount prices or wholesale prices but it isn’t always different from their regular prices.
 So just make sure you feel like what you are buying is a good bargain for you.

 Feel Good Fibres

-This next suggestion is one that unfortunately I can’t actually test myself as I’m in the UK and it is a USA based site.
+This next suggestion is one that unfortunately I can’t test myself as I’m in the UK and it is a USA-based site.

-I heard about Feel Good Fibres on a podcast and looked it up and it had so many beautiful fabrics on it I was gutted that it was US only!
+I heard about Feel Good Fibres on a podcast and looked it up and it had so many beautiful fabrics on it I was gutted that it was the United States only!